rpa-dev/rpa-website/src/pages/admissions/index.md

   description: >-
     Activity Fees are $150 for Threes and Fours and $75 for Twos. ;;nl;;All children must have reached the appropriate age by September 30, 2021.
-    September tuition and Activity Fee are due on April 14th, 2021 at 1pm.
+    September tuition, Registration Fee and Activity Fee are due on April 12th, 2021 at 1pm.
 Thereafter, tuition is due on the first day of the month from September through April.
 Tuition and Fees are non-refundable. ;;nl;;Parents are asked to take turns providing snack and water for their child's class.
   form_url: 'https://drive.google.com/drive/folders/1xHr8Ll3SgfJgf80xoDyxuLPDOEhvgkt1'
   plans:
     - description: Tuesday/Thursday